Lightning VS Raiden #1: can watchtowers and monitoring services scale?

 - Differences between LN watchtowers and RDN monitoring services.

-- Solutions to scaling problems and their trade-offs (next).
+- Solutions to scaling problems and their trade-offs.

 Disclosure: I own BTC, ETH, BCH, and other coins, but my portfolio is heavily diversified, so I don’t have financial incentives to shill for any particular coin.
 I hope to see many projects with different scaling solutions that will compete with each other, while users will have a freedom to use a payment solution of their choice.
 If you belong to a different camp, that’s fine, I have nothing personal against you and we can still collaborate.
-This article has been sponsored by peer-to-peer OTC trading platform LocalEthereum.
+This article is brought to you by a privacy-oriented peer-to-peer marketplace LocalCryptos.

 Firstly, I’d like to say big thanks to LN developers: Christian “Snyke” Decker and Conner “bitconner” Fromknecht, and to Raiden team, especially to Lefteris “LefterisJP“ Karapetsas, Christian Bader, and Dominik1999 for answering my daily questions about watchtowers and monitoring services (LN thread, RDN thread, RDN github issue).
 Without their help, this article would be less detailed.